< Home

 No sources of information in the public domain have confirmed whether this claim was issued and, if it was, whether it was successful.

-Following the conclusion of the Coroner’s inquest on the 8th of January 2000, Caradon Council served a prohibition notice on the Holiday Village preventing the pool from being operated until the condition of the pool and its supervision were addressed (Birmingham Post, 2000).
+Following the conclusion of the Coroner’s inquest on 8 January 2000, Caradon Council served a prohibition notice on the Holiday Village, preventing the pool from being operated until the condition of the pool and its supervision were addressed (Birmingham Post, 2000).
 It said:

 We strongly support the recommendation of the coroner that holiday swimming pools should be subject to statutory licensing.
 We are now looking to make an early decision on whether to bring a prosecution in this case.